 “We’ve sold our movies, The Painted Bird, Babyteeth and The Swallows Of Kabul, extremely well and in the unsold territories we are in advanced negotiations with multiple offers on the table.
 We really know our buyers, so virtual negotiations are easy and efficient,” said Mickie.

-Czech director Vaclav Marhoul’s Second World War drama The Painted Bird has sold to Canada (Northern Banner), UK (Eureka), Japan (Transformer), South Korea (M&M International) and Turkey (Bir).
+Czech director Vaclav Marhoul’s Second World War drama The Painted Bird has sold to Canada (Northern Banner), UK (Eureka Entertainment), Japan (Transformer), South Korea (M&M International), Turkey (Bir) and China (DDDream).

 European deals include to Benelux (September), Sweden (Njutafilms), Norway (Another World), Greece (Weird Wave), Czech Republic (Bioscop), Slovakia (Magic Box) and Ukraine (86Prokat).
 As previously announced, IFC has acquired US rights.